pkmn/engine/src/lib/gen1/README.md

 - **Bide**: Pokémon Showdown uses `random(3, 4)` to generate a duration in the range <b>[</b>3, 4<b>)</b> which means Bide will always deterministically last 2 turns (Pokémon Showdown ends when duration reaches 1 instead of 0) despite advancing the RNG.
+- **Jump Kick** / **High Jump Kick**: these should cause 1 HP of crash damage when the target is a Ghost, despite what Pokémon Showdown or Bulbapedia suggests or what the case is in later generations.

 Finally, in Generation I, checking whether a move has **hit should come *after* determining damage**, not before.
 Pokémon Showdown's altered ordering here (which is more in line with how